Your browser version is not updated, please update it.

 Natural

+With regard to the assessment of physical risks, Poste Italiane's Governance dedicated to risk and sustainability, in line with what the IPCC has developed worldwide on climate projections, has updated its climate and water risk assessment methodology to have a clear picture of the risk and assessment of potential physical risks and opportunities.
+In this sense, the Company has conducted a precise assessment, including in the analysis all the Group's production and sorting sites located in different areas of Italy.
 Specifically, Poste Italiane, following an extensive analysis process that included the evaluation of the main Representative Concentration Pathways (RCP) of greenhouse gases, and the consistency of these pathways with the duration of assets and activities, identified and selected two scenarios: RCP 2.6 and RCP 8.5.
-The Group selects RCP 2.6 as the reference scenario, in view of the ambitious nature of the risk mitigation activities envisaged in the Business Plan in relation to the landscape identified by the IPCC.
-RCP 2.6 scenario prefigures a peak in emissions at an early stage, with a subsequent decrease caused by the active removal of carbon dioxide within the atmosphere.
-RCP 2.6 is also known as RCP 3PD, in relation to the mid-century peak of ~3W/m², which will be followed by a major decline.
+The Group selects RCP 2.6 as the reference scenario, in line with the ambitious nature of the risk mitigation activities envisaged in the Business Plan in relation to the landscape identified by the IPCC.
+RCP 2.6 scenario envisages a peak in emissions at an early stage, followed by a subsequent decrease caused by the active removal of carbon dioxide within the atmosphere.
+RCP 2.6 is also known as RCP 3PD, in relation to the mid-century peak of ~3W/m², which will be followed by a significant decline.
 With the goal of zero greenhouse gas emissions by 2100, this scenario uses massive regulatory and policy intervention, leading to an almost immediate reduction in greenhouse gas emissions (GHG).
-The Company also considers the IPCC's "RCP 8.5" scenario, as it provides an example of the worst-case scenario, i.e. the condition of a continuous increase in emissions during the course of the 21st century.
+The Company also considers the IPCC's RCP 8.5 scenario, as it provides an example of the worst-case scenario, i.e. the condition of a continuous increase in emissions during the course of the 21st century.
 RCP 8.5 pathway results from insufficient emission reduction efforts and represents a failure to stem warming by 2100.
 Regarding the climate projections for the two scenarios, in fact, for RCP 8.5, areas of the Mediterranean will experience an increase in temperature and a decrease in rainfalls, which will intensify in the second half of the century with an increasing trend until 2100.
 According to the RCP 2.6 scenario, on the other hand, there will be similar but smaller effects in the first half of the century, with a decreasing trend in the second half.
-This leads to a clear difference between the two scenarios in 2100.
+This leads to a clear difference between the two scenarios in 2100

 Poste Italiane carried out a risk assessment with the aim of assessing the potential impacts of physical events related to climate change on the business.
 The risk assessment considered the extent of the risk already existing at the sites and the future risk up to the year 2024 (medium-term scenario), under RCP 2.6 and RCP 8.5.
 In addition to the basic assumptions of the chosen models, the company also conducted a further study on the data from the rainfalls and main temperature parameters of the different scenarios, then comparing them with current data with the aim of determining the significance of the variation with respect to the existing risk at the sites examined, in line with the RCP 2.6 scenario and taking into account the possible implications of the RCP 8.5 worst case scenario.
 Future projections of changes in physical risk levels related to natural disasters are relevant in strategic terms, although in most cases there is still no certainty.
 On the other hand, excessive reliance on what is already known from climate science must be avoided.
-Therefore, Poste Italiane's risk assessment is appropriate to the increasing level of risk in its business and operations.
-The assessment of physical risks covers the entire revenue generated by the Group, amounting to €11.9bn of existing operations in 2022, mainly from Post Offices and hubs, which are potentially most impacted by extreme weather conditions.
-Furthermore, with a view to a long-term time horizon, in line with the Business Plan and the 2030 Carbon Neutrality target, all new operations are subject to risk assessments that also take into account physical climate risks.
+Therefore, Poste Italiane's risk assessment is appropriate to the increasing level of risk in its business and operations.The assessment of physical risks covers the entire revenue generated by the Group, amounting to €12 billion of existing operations in 2023, mainly from Post Offices and hubs, which are potentially most impacted by extreme weather conditions.
+Furthermore, with a view to a long-term time horizon, in line with the Business Plan and the 2030 Carbon Neutrality target, all new operations are subject to risk assessments that also take into account physical climate risks.The product result of the risk assessment is then converted into potential days of business interruption and then multiplied by the value in terms of lost revenue (€) of one day of business interruption.
+The main risks that emerged from the scenario analysis are those related to extreme weather events and changes in rainfall patterns.
+The greater severity of extreme weather events such as rain, storms, snowfalls and possible floods or frosts, with consequent landslides and floods, could cause interruptions in production, sorting and therefore logistics activities, as well as damage to sites and higher logistics costs.
+The negative impact of acute physical damage and interruptions in energy distribution is reflected on the financial performance of the group, influencing results and cash flows and leading to a deterioration of reputation [with consequent worsening of reputation] and loss of customer trust.
+One example of this was the severe flooding that occurred during the year in the regions of Emilia-Romagna and Tuscany, following which the Group cooperated with national and local institutions.
+These events caused damage to Poste Italiane's Post Offices, leading to the suspension of services.
+Precisely in consideration of a possible interruption of the activity, Poste Italiane carried out an analysis based on its production and sorting plants located in different areas of Italy.
+In this way, the Group was able to assess the potential financial impacts associated with climate events, compared to 2024.
+The sites with the highest potential financial impact due to flooding in 2024 are located in the regions of Northern Italy.
+In particular, the new hubs of Bologna and Landriano have been identified among the sites at greatest risk and which would lead to substantial loss of revenue in the event of business interruption, due to their operational importance.
+With reference to physical risks, the Group envisages specific mitigation measures in response to extreme weather conditions (e.g. landslides, avalanches, floods, etc.), which are detailed below

 5. EXTREME WEATHER CONDITIONS (2)